 DR LAURA SELBY

-Laura is a visiting researcher from the Centre of Excellence in CBNS.
+Laura is a visiting researcher from CBNS.
 She is part of the Nanomaterials for Biology (NanoMB) group at Monash University.
 Her research focuses on the development of fluorescent sensors to study the interaction of nanoparticles and proteins with cells.
 Laura is co-developing an interactive VR tool with 3DVAL for helping undergraduate students improve their understanding of chemistry.